Online pre-study modules

 Taking a very hands-on approach with real datasets and cases, you will learn how best to apply these analytical techniques to effectively understand customer needs.
 The goal is not to be a statistician, but to equip you with analytical thinking and a set of applied quantitative marketing skills so that you are best prepared to succeed in the workplace.

-To excel your marketing career to a senior level, you need a clear understanding of the concepts needed to craft and execute strategy, along with sound knowledge of how to apply financial principles.
-This module will introduce you to key frameworks and real-world examples in strategy and finance, looking at a range of recent critical development in both fields.
+To excel as a senior level marketer, you must possess a clear understanding of the concepts needed to craft and execute strategy, along with sound knowledge of how to apply financial and operational principles.
+This module will introduce you to frameworks and real-world examples in marketing strategy, including future thinking, sustainable design, creation of new markets and the diffusion of innovation as key topics.

-Equipped with the skills to formulate and execute market-relevant and financially sound strategies for an organisation, you will be able to take an overall view of the organisation’s direction and the challenges which it faces.
-Case studies will help to sharpen your skills in identifying strategic and financial challenges for a range of different organisations, and to evaluate the options open to senior marketing managers in these contexts.
+Equipped with the skills to formulate and execute market-relevant and financially sound strategies for an organisation, you will be able to take an overall view of its future direction and the potential hurdles it faces.
+Case studies will help to sharpen your skills in identifying strategic challenges for a range of different companies, and to evaluate the options open to senior marketing managers in these contexts.

 Imperial College Business School reserves the right to alter modules whenever they need to be amended or improved.
 Faculty may also change as and when required.